NFL on Canadian television: Global Television Network

-Global was the longtime broadcaster of Sunday afternoon and playoff National Football League football games in Canada, simulcasting the relevant U.S. broadcasts, an association that ended in 2007 when CTV outbid Global for the NFL broadcast package.
+Global was the longtime broadcaster of Sunday afternoon and playoff National Football League football games in Canada, beginning in 1979, simulcasting the relevant American broadcasts, an association that ended in 2007 when CTV outbid Global for the NFL broadcast package.

 Prime Video

 From 2017 to 2021, Prime Video held non-exclusive global streaming rights to Thursday Night Football, including in Canada.
-Beginning with the 2022 NFL season, Prime Video's rights are limited to the U.S. (though it is now the exclusive rightsholder in that country), with Bell Media (via TSN, RDS, and CTV2) and DAZN continuing to hold Canadian rights using the Amazon-produced feed.
+Beginning with the 2022 NFL season, Prime Video's rights are limited to the U.S. (though it is now the exclusive non-local rightsholder in that country), with Bell Media (via TSN, RDS, and CTV2) and DAZN continuing to hold Canadian rights using the Amazon-produced feed.

 Réseau des sports

 Bell Media's Réseau des sports (RDS) airs French-language coverage of the NFL.
-As with its coverage of other American sports events, RDS typically offers dubbed versions of the U.S. game broadcasts.
+As with its coverage of other American sports events, RDS typically offers dubbed versions of the American game broadcasts.

 TSN

-TSN airs ESPN original programming, including Sunday NFL Countdown and Monday Night Football.
+TSN has been airing NFL games since 1987, and currently airs ESPN original programming, including Sunday NFL Countdown and Monday Night Football.
 In addition to Monday Night Football, TSN broadcasts NBC Sunday Night Football.
 Since the 2007 NFL season, it produces Sunday afternoon telecasts for CTV, although the feed is taken from CBS or Fox.

 2007 New England Patriots-New York Giants game

 In Canada, the established sports channel TSN held the rights to the game, as it did for all NFL Network regular-season games at the time.
-After the NBC / CBS simulcast was announced, TSN's parent broadcast network CTV announced it too would carry the game, allowing CTV simultaneous substitution rights over U.S. stations broadcasting the game.
+After the NBC / CBS simulcast was announced, TSN's parent broadcast network CTV announced it too would carry the game, allowing CTV simultaneous substitution rights over American stations broadcasting the game.
 This meant that, in areas of eastern Canada receiving their "big three" network affiliates from Boston, the CTV signal was seen on four different basic-cable channels, in addition to TSN's broadcast (which only differed from CTV in terms of network identification and some commercials).

 Sportsnet

-For the 2005-2013 seasons, Sportsnet aired Sunday afternoon NFL action, splitting late games across the Pacific and West feeds, and the East and Ontario feeds.
+For the 2005–2013 seasons, Sportsnet aired Sunday afternoon NFL action, splitting late games across the Pacific and West feeds, and the East and Ontario feeds.
 The games not shown in the opposite regions were also carried by Rogers-owned Citytv stations in Toronto, Vancouver, Calgary, Edmonton and Montreal.
-Sportsnet also broadcast Thursday Night Football and held rights to all Thanksgiving Day games between 2009-2016.
+Sportsnet also broadcast Thursday Night Football and held rights to all Thanksgiving Day games between 2009–2016.

 NFL Sunday Ticket

-In Canada, NFL Sunday Ticket has been made available on the online subscription service DAZN as well as on the following satellite and cable providers on a non-exclusive basis:
+NFL Sunday Ticket has been on the online subscription service DAZN since 2017 as well as on the following satellite and cable providers on a non-exclusive basis: